 You should know that each state has minimum standards for SEER ratings.
-Our technicians at JW Heating and Air are available to discuss the minimum requirements in California.
+Our technicians at JW Plumbing, Heating and Air are available to discuss the minimum requirements in California.

 Typically, heating and cooling systems with higher SEER ratings use less energy.
 This doesn’t mean that systems with low SEER ratings are less effecient.
 There are several manufacturers that make high-quality heating and cooling systems with lower SEER ratings.

 Which Factors Impact Energy Efficiency in Your Home?

 The SEER rating is just one of a few things that impact a heating and cooling system’s energy efficiency.
 The system’s size, thermostat and duct work impact energy efficiency in your home.

 While you are shopping for a new HVAC system, you shouldn’t just focus on the SEER rating.
 Here’s what you should know about the other factors.